…to Las Vegas

 Las Vegas, Nevada was the choice we made for a western venue where we would live in 2012.
 We got married in Las Vegas a few years later.

 You can choose to ignore the sudden thrill of winning at a Las Vegas casino slot machine.
 However, when you become a local living in Las Vegas, you enter a world of experiences that you otherwise would never find anywhere else in your entire life—such as learning how not to live in a flood zone.

 You just need to glance casually out the window while riding a crosstown bus in Las Vegas to catch a glance of most unique architecture.
 When you do as local do and visit the downtown Las Vegas “First Friday” festival of food and drink, just pretend not to pay any attention whatsoever to that big sign advertising nude daily strippers across the street.

-You probably can photograph just about anywhere in Las Vegas and have the shot turn out looking like you know what you’re doing.
+You probably can photograph just about anywhere in Las Vegas and have the shot turn out looking like you knew what you were doing with that camera.

 If nothing else is true, Las Vegas is one of the most visually and emotionally stimulating places in the entire United States.
-Once you have lived in Las Vegas you will learn the truth that you can make a life for yourself there if you use your wise and deliberate choices and your positive outlook on life.
+Once you have lived in Las Vegas you will learn the truth that you can make a life for yourself there if you use your wise and deliberate choices and maintain a purposeful outlook on your life.